 About the Festival Chorus

-Capilano University Festival Chorus sings a vast range of choral music from the medieval period to newly commissioned works in collaboration with the Capilano University student choirs.
+Capilano University Festival Chorus is a choir open to community members interested in enhancing their musical abilities while experiencing the joy of singing together.
+The choir sings a vast range of choral music from the medieval period to newly commissioned works in collaboration with the Capilano University student choirs.

 Recent concerts include Bach’s Christmas Oratorio, Handel’s Messiah and Dixit Dominus, Charpentier’s Te Deum, Carl Orff’s Carmina Burana, and the 4th movement of Beethoven’s 9th Symphony.
 A sampling of other major works performed in the past includes Haydn’s Lord Nelson Mass, Bach’s Magnificat, Vivaldi’s Gloria and Magnificat, Castelnuovo Tedesco’s Romancero Gitano, Ramirez’ Misa Criolla, and requiems by Mozart, Brahms, and Fauré.

-Students need to schedule an audition with the instructor before registering.
-Please email email@example.com to schedule the audition.
+New students need to schedule a Zoom audition with the instructor before registering.
+Please email firstname.lastname@example.org to schedule the audition.
 Once approved, you can register in the course.
 Alternatively, you may register prior to this audition, but be advised that if you do not meet the requirements at the audition, you will not be allowed to continue.
 A full refund will be issued.